Lovegiver/ReactivePipeline/src/README.md.md

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

-With the second method, you'll have to define your own Optimizer.
+With the second method, you'll have to define your own `Optimizer`.
 This means that you define you own logic to group Tasks into `WorkGroup`s

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)